 “Especially in past year I have been using Twitter and Facebook to spread the artworks, which has played an important role in getting them out,” says Latuff.
 “If I upload a single cartoon it takes 15 minutes to get sometimes 3,000 hits, depending on the issue.
 It’s amazing how you put up a single cartoon and it spreads like a fire.”

 Moving outside of the gallery also changes the audience.
 In a revolutionary situation, the aim is often to reach as many people as possible.
 Street art is in some way inherently political, in a way gallery art isn’t.
 The people who see it have no choice in the matter – unlike those who venture into a gallery on a Sunday afternoon.
 Now, the wall is the gallery, and the audience has multiplied exponentially.

-Krzysztof Wodiczko is a Polish artist who teaches at Harvard University and is famous for his projections, including a swastika on the South African Embassy in London during apartheid.
+Krystof Wodiczko is a Polish artist who teaches at Harvard University and is famous for his projections, including a swastika on the South African embassy in London during apartheid.
 He has used his art to further the causes he believes in for the past 40 years.

 But he says he’s never been this excited.
 “In ’68 there was legitimate criticism that art was being too conservative in its choice of media, and therefore its capacity to reach those who really needed reaching.
 Artists were indulging in some posters, but what was needed was something to engage the mass media.”